-Professional Judgment.
-Using the same categories as the Objective Criteria, FPOs will complete a subjective assessment of each category, using their professional judgment, interactions with the recipient, and knowledge of the project.
-FPOs will identify whether the risk in a particular category is High, Medium, or Low, and these professional assessments will be added to the project attributes and based on these inputs, the Risk Assessment and Monitoring Tool will provide insight to the monitoring level, to be evaluated by the FPO and Team Lead.
-With Team Lead approval, the monitoring level can be overridden (higher or lower) to account for any deficiencies or exceptions which the Risk Assessment Tool cannot account for.
+3. Professional Judgment - using the same categories as the Objective Criteria, BTOP staff will complete a evaluation of each category, using their professional judgment, interactions with the recipient, and knowledge of the project.
+BTOP staff will identify whether the risk in a particular category is High, Medium, or Low, and these professional assessments will be added to the project attributes.
+Based on these inputs, the risk assessment process will provide further insight to the appropriate monitoring level for each project.
+With Team Lead approval, the monitoring level can be overridden (higher or lower) to account for any deficiencies or exceptions to the risk assessment.
 This is designed to give program staff the flexibility to exercise their professional judgment when evaluating risk.

-Objective Criteria Description High Risk If the recipient faces challenges in the area, are you concerned that it may have difficulty overcoming those challenges, even with assistance from NTIA? riigir Kisk Does the recipient often provide inaccurate responses (or doesn't know answers) when asked about the area?
-Moderate Risk If the recipient faces challenges in the area, are you confident that it can overcome those challenges with assistance from NTIA? would at Nisk Does the recipient generally provide accurate answers (with a few minor exceptions) when asked about the particular area? ■ Does the recipient face few challenges in the area?
-Low Risk If the recipient faces some challenges in the area, are you confident that it will be able to overcome them with little to no help from NTIA?
+Objective Criteria Description High Risk If the recipient faces challenges in the area, are you concerned that it may have difficulty overcoming those challenges, even with assistance from NTIA?
+Does the recipient often provide inaccurate responses (or doesn't know answers) when asked about the area?
+Moderate Risk If the recipient faces challenges in the area, are you confident that it can overcome those challenges with assistance from NTIA?
+Does the recipient generally provide accurate answers (with a few minor exceptions) when asked about the particular area?
+Low Risk Does the recipient face few challenges in the area?
+If the recipient faces some challenges in the area, are you confident that it will be able to overcome them with little to no help from NTIA?
 Does the recipient provide confident, accurate answers when asked about the particular area?

-3.3 Audits and Audit Findings
+3.4.
+Audits and Audit Findings

 Audit reports may provide additional information to be used in monitoring.
 The OIG reviews both the A-133 organizational-wide audits and the Program-Specific audits for for-profit entities and provides any findings to the recipient and the Grants Office.
-4 The Grants Office holds primary responsibility for drafting the audit resolution.
-The Grants Office also maintains the official audit file
+The Grants Office holds primary responsibility for drafting the audit resolution.
+The Grants Office also maintains the official audit file.